Boris-Barboris/AtmosphereAutopilot/README.md

 AA icon is placed in Application Launcher toolbar during flight.
 It's contents will visualize a list of all Autopilots and Modules, created for active vessel.
 For every vessel "Autopilot Module Manager" will be created regardless.
 Turning on a "MASTER SWITCH" on it's window will create required context of Autopilots and Modules for this vessel.
 Under the master switch all Autopilots will be listed, for the user to choose one of them as an active one.
 Each Autopilot and Module has it's own GUI window.
 All of them (even inactive ones) are accessible from AA button in Application Launcher, some of them are accessible from Autopilot window hierarchy (that's up to Autopilot developer to decide, what particular Modules should be accessible from it's GUI).
 Window positions are serialized (preserved between flights and game sessions) in "Global_settings.cfg" file.

 # Craft implications and limitations
-"Control from here" part is facing prograde, with zero angle of attack.
+"Control from here" part is facing prograde, with close-to-zero angle of attack bias.
 Planar symmetry is implied (left and right side of the plane are mirrored), as well as good degree of pitch-yaw and pitch-roll control isolation.
 Axial engine symmetry is strongly recommended.
 No wind mods are supported, as well as any mods besides Stock Bug Fix Modules, wich are changing control surface, rcs and engine gimbaling behaviour.

 **WARNING: DO NOT USE AEROBRAKES AS CONTROL SURFACES, USE THEM ONLY AS BRAKES!**